themusiclab/animal-sounds/README.md

 This is the repository for "Humans share acoustic preferences with other animals" by Logan S James, Sarah C Woolley, Jon T Sakata, Courtney B Hilton, Michael J Ryan and Samuel A Mehr (2025, bioRxiv).
 The manuscript is publicly available at https://doi.org/10.1101/2025.06.26.661759.

 ## Anatomy of the repo
 This repository is built around a reproducible R Markdown manuscript.
-To render the paper, run the code in `animal-sounds.Rmd`.
+To render the paper, run the code in `manuscript/animal-sounds.Rmd`; `pdf` and `tex` versions of the knitted manuscript are provided.

-That file uses data and output stored in an `.RData` file created by `analysis.R` to generate the copy of the manuscript that is preprinted on bioRxiv.
+The manuscript uses data and output stored in an `.RData` file created by `analysis.R` to generate the copy of the manuscript that is preprinted on bioRxiv.

 By default, the `Rmd` does not regenerate the analyses therein, but you can toggle an option (see lines 35-42) to do so, should you prefer.
 The analysis script takes 2-3 minutes to run on a fast computer, at the time of this writing.